Penumbra sign (bones)

 - an outer ring of fibrotic reaction with low signal intensity on T1 and T2, and

-- a peripheral halo of bone marrow oedema with low signal intensity on T1 and variable signal intensity on T2.
+- a peripheral halo of bone marrow edema with low signal intensity on T1 and variable signal intensity on T2

 - 1. Grey AC, Davies AM, Mangham DC et-al. The 'penumbra sign' on T1-weighted MR imaging in subacute osteomyelitis: frequency, cause and significance.
 Clin Radiol.
 1998;53 (8): 587-92. - Pubmed citation